德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • Yes.
 So thanks, Vivek.
 Let me start, and Dave, if you want to chime in.
-But big picture, a step back to what we told you during capital management, and the investments that we're making are long term in nature, as you alluded to in your question, and we are going to enable revenue growth for the company for the next 10 to 15 years.
-Okay?
+But big picture, a step back to what we told you during capital management, and the investments that we're making are long term in nature, as you alluded to in your question, and we are going to enable revenue growth for the company for the next 10 to 15 years, okay?
 So that's how we're thinking about it.
-And that's why we're making these investments on CapEx, in particular, about $5 billion per year for the next 4 years.
+And that's why we're making these investments on CapEx, in particular, about $5 billion per year for the next four years.
 And we are committed to those investments.
 We're excited to making those investments regardless of the short-term fluctuations of revenue.
 And of course, lower revenue means lower operating cash, which now, with the CapEx -- that's what you're seeing on the free cash flow, it's not unexpected.

 • Dave Pahl - Head of IR & VP